-(4) Term expired on April 16, 2007.

-(5) Represents fees paid during 2007 for services including Board Meeting and Board Committee Meeting attendance, as well as retainers for Board membership and Board Committee chair.
-Includes the following fees for service on the Executive Loan Committee of Cass Commercial Bank, the Company's bank subsidiary: Mr. Ebel, \$11,500; Mr. Grace, \$9,500; Mr. Krieg, \$12,000; and Mr. Signorelli (chairman), \$12,600.
-The Executive Loan Committee held 24 meetings during 2007.
-Attendance fees are \$500 per meeting for regular members and \$600 per meeting for the committee chair.
+- (2) Retired from the Board of Directors on April 21, 2008. - (3) Represents fees paid during 2008 for services including Board Meeting and Board Committee Meeting attendance, as well as retainers for Board membership and Board Committee chair positions.
+Amounts include the following fees for service on the Executive Loan Committee of Cass Commercial Bank, the Company's bank subsidiary: Mr. Ebel, \$11,500; Mr. Grace, \$10,500; Mr. Krieg, \$3,500 and Mr. Signorelli (chairman), \$9,600.
+The Executive Loan Committee held 24 meetings during 2008.
+Attendance fees are \$500 per meeting for regular members and \$600 per meeting for the committee chair. - (4) The aggregate number of shares of restricted stock awards issued under the Company's 1995 Restricted Stock Bonus Plan and 2007 Omnibus Incentive Stock Plan and outstanding at December 31, 2008 for each director was as follows: